raspdevpy/ccdoc/guide/Text/Components/awaitMenu.md

 # $awaitMenu

-To wait for a menu option to be selected and return the selected options values.
+To wait for a menu option to be selected and return the selected option(s) values.
-If nothing is selected, it returns `undefined`.`
+If nothing is selected, it returns `undefined`.
 If multiple values are selected, all of them will be returned, separated with `,`.

 ## Usage